Sydney-Informatics-Hub/lessons-mlpy-part3/README.md

-# Machine Learning in Python part 2: Classification
+# Machine Learning in Python part 3: Unsupervised learning and PCA

 This is a repository for Sydney Informatics Hub's lesson materials for the "Introduction to Machine Learning using Python" workshops.

 ## Setup requirements